cv21rgt/OpenCV-CPP-Tutorial/8_Read_Write_Images/3_Write_Image_Files.md

 ## Save multiple images to a single multi-page file

-**Example 2:**  Saving multiple images as a <a href = "http://www.libtiff.org/">Tag Image File Format (TIFF)</a> multi-page file.
+:notebook_with_decorative_cover: OpenCv allows you to take multiple images and save them as a single file.
+Currently, you can only save the single file in <a href = "http://www.libtiff.org/">TIFF</a> format.
+In this case, TIFF acts as an image container that supports other image file formats.
 If you are curious about the integer constants corresponding to TIFF compression quality formats see <a href = "http://www.libtiff.org/functions/libtiff.html">libtiff</a>.

+:notebook_with_decorative_cover: If we look closely at this function signature `bool cv::imwrite(const cv::String& filename, cv::InputArray img, const std::vector<int>& params = std::vector<int>())` - the parameter `img` is of the type `cv::InputArray`, meaning we can provide all kinds of data types including a single `cv::Mat` image or a container that can hold multiple images e.g.`std::vector<cv::Mat>`.
+By taking advantage of this parameter we can save multiple images as a single TIFF image file.
+The parameter `filename` is the TIFF file we are saving our multiple images to hence should have the `.tiff` file extension.

+:notebook_with_decorative_cover: You can also use the function `static bool cv::imwritemulti(const cv::String& filename, cv::InputArrayOfArrays img, const std::vector<int>& params = std::vector<int>())`.
+The parameter `img` has to be an array containing other arrays e.g `std::vector<cv::Mat>`.

+**Example 2:**  Saving multiple images as a single TIFF image file.
+Just like in previous examples don't forget to make the necessary changes pertaining to the name of your source code and build files in your CMakeLists file.

 ```c++
 // Program: Save_To_Multipage_File.cpp